MultiX-Amsterdam/multix-docs/exam.md

 ## <a name="long-before"></a>Long Before the Exam

 Communication:
-- [x] Make an announcement on Canvas to explain what will be covered in the exam (e.g., the range of course materials), the type of questions (e.g., multiple-choice questions, open-ended questions, coding questions), and what software tools that they will (or can) use during the exam (e.g., ANS, Jupyter Notebook).
+- [x] Make an announcement on Canvas to explain what will be covered in the exam (e.g., the range of course materials), the type of questions (e.g., multiple-choice questions, open-ended questions, coding questions), and what software tools that students will/can use during the exam (e.g., ANS, Jupyter Notebook).
 - [x] If there are multiple partial exams, and the second (or any follow-up) exam will be harder than the first one, make an announcement on Canvas to remind students that the exam will be more difficult than the previous one.
 - [x] If there are multiple-choice questions and [guess correction](https://support.ans.app/hc/en-us/articles/360014340098-Guess-correction) will be enabled, communicate with the students about this using a Canvas announcement.
 - [x] Make an announcement on Canvas to emphasize that there is no Internet access during the exam.
 - [x] Communicate with the exam desk to hire invigilators (normally, 1 invigilator per 50 students).
 Typically, the exam desk will ask if hiring invigilators is necessary via email.

-Exam materials:
-- [x] When designing the ANS questions, have a description at the end of the test to indicate that this is the end of the exam.
-The purpose is to improve exam clarity.

 Optional:
 - [x] Provide a suggested study plan for the students to prepare exams (e.g., re-watch lecture recordings, review course slides, redo assignments, prepare one page cheatsheet, etc).
-- [x] When some students have conflicts in scheduling exams, one solution is to have the student take two (or multiple) exams together in one location.
+- [x] If a student has conflicts in scheduling exams, one solution is to have the student take two (or multiple) exams together in one location.
 In this situation, ensure that the digital test office has communicated this well with the exam desk to allocate a desk for the student to stay longer.
-There is a chance that the people on site will be surprised by this due to the lack of communication.
+There is a chance that the people on site does not know the situation due to a lack of communication.

 ## <a name="just-before"></a>Just Before the Exam